 - Parents adopting a child are entitled to time off work to attend adoption appointments.

-- The employee must notify his or her employer of an intention to take adoption leave within seven days of being notified of a match by the adoption agency.
+- The employee must notify their employer of an intention to take adoption leave within seven days of being notified of a match by the adoption agency.

 - The employment contract continues as normal during adoption leave, with the exception of pay (unless the contract allows for pay to continue).

-- The employee has an automatic right to return to work after his or her adoption leave.
+- The employee has an automatic right to return to work after their adoption leave.
 The job to which they are entitled to return will depend on whether they have taken ordinary or additional adoption leave.

 - Employees who request or take adoption leave are protected against any detriment or unfair dismissal.